kallaway/100-days-of-code/r2-html-log.md

 ### What I did today 44

+I completed Section 19 about loops.
 Saw the new way of iterate through iterables in JavaScript: ``for..of``, which is new to JS.
 It works pretty much like a ``for each`` in Java.

 ```js
   for(let variable_name of iterable) {